The Latest and the Greatest of Summer 2026

 Editorial Team

-Québec City in the summertime has all the usual attractions: the historic architecture in Old Québec, the lively patios in the neighbourhoods, the street performers, and great venues to visit—not to mention the incredible forests, rivers, lakes, and other natural attractions nearby that are perfect for exploring, having fun, and getting away from it all.
+Québec City in the summertime has all the usual attractions: the historic architecture in Old Québec, the lively patios in the neighbourhoods, the street performers, and great venues to visit.
+The city also comes alive with a vibrant lineup of festivals, adding music, culture, and excitement to the streets throughout the season.
+Not to mention the incredible forests, rivers, lakes, and other natural attractions nearby that are perfect for exploring, having fun, and getting away from it all.
 Québec City has everything you need for an amazing summer vacation.

 Here are all the new and exciting things you’ll want to include in your summer trip.